Updated: May 27

 The authentic ayurvedic texts like Charak Samhita and Ashtang Sangraha describe dincharya ( daily routine ) , rutucharya ( seasonal routine ) and sada-vritta ( rules to follow for moral behaviour ) in great detail.
-Some of the descriptions on above topics might seem outdated today as these texts were written more than five thousand years ago.
-If you translate that description in today's context, you will realise that our experts were teaching us to have a holistic view towards the well-being of the patients.
-They were not only looking at the symptoms of the diseases but also teaching us a preventative aspects of ayurveda.
+Some of the descriptions on above topics might seem outdated today, as these texts were written more than five thousand years ago.
+If you translate that description in today's context, you will realise that our experts were teaching us to have a holistic view towards well-being of patients.
+They were not only looking at the symptoms of diseases but also teaching us a preventative aspects of ayurveda.
 Many activities suggested in sada-vritta teach us gratitude , compassion and mindfulness.
 Our ancient ayurvedic experts like Charak and Vagbhata had thought about the broad definition of the health which includes our physical, mental, emotional, spiritual and social well-being.